-Translation as a professional activity has become, over the past 20 years, a global business whose growth outstrips that of world trade as a whole.
-Large volumes and short deadlines make it a team effort, with members dispersed around the world.
-As a result, the profession relies heavily on technologies like computer-assisted translation and machine translation.
+Translation as a professional activity has become, over the past 25 years, a global business whose growth outstrips that of world trade as a whole.
+Large volumes, challenging file formats and short deadlines make it a team effort, often with team members dispersed around the world.
+As a result, the profession relies heavily on technologies like Computer-Assisted Translation and Machine Translation.

 Why CTS at Leeds?